That’s mostly history now. Image quality has improved significantly in recent times.

 If you look closely, the aspect ratios of the native and website images are reciprocals of each other (0.85 = 1/1.17).
 This suggests that the designer / programmer of the website had wrongly substituted length for breadth while resizing the images, which is what probably caused the distortion of the images.
 This reflects a casual attitude.

 A few hours after I sent the above tweet, the event organizer fixed the issue.
-The pictures of the keynote speakers now look perfect.
+The pictures of the keynote speakers looked perfect.

-Kudos to @iitkaa_smc for taking my feedback in the right spirit – IITians do that usually in my experience – and taking prompt corrective action.
+Kudos to @iitkaa_smc for taking my feedback in the right spirit – IITians tend to do that regularly in my experience – and taking prompt corrective action.

 It’s not just Indian brands.
-The daily email newsletter of Finextra, the leading UK-based newswire and information source for the fintech community, carries a badly distorted image of SAP’s logo.
+The daily email newsletter of Finextra, the leading UK-based newswire and information source for the fintech community, carries a incorrectly sized logo of SAP.

 — S.Ketharaman (@s_ketharaman) September 2, 2016